 It’s also fairly easy to open the hopper (top of the machine) to get access to the stone burrs for cleaning, and the burrs inside are self sharpening, so their integrity remains intact for years and years to come.

-TIP: If you’re looking for a grain mill that is suitable for oily grains, then this one is by far the best one.
+TIP: If you’re looking for a grain mill that is suitable for oily grains, then the Country Living Grain Mill is by far the best one.
 (Link takes you to one of the best steel burr grain mills available at a family owned business that specializes in artisan bread baking).

 The specific Komo and Mockmill models that I have, both have similar casings (although Mockmill also do a plastic casing; here’s an example of it), whereas Komo has a range of different wood finishes available.
 They are both designed to be used in a similar way i.e. open the lid, place your grain into the top, switch it on, and the flour comes out at the bottom.
 Super simple and easy.